The College of New Jersey Logo

 • Become part of the largest student community on campus.

-• Develop your real-world skills through trainings provided by the Office of Fraternity & Sorority Life.
+• Develop your real-world skills through trainings provided by the Office of Student Life.

 • Trainings include: Leadership, Time Management, Career Development and much more!